TomerShech/cht/README.md

 ```

 ## Contributing
-Pull requests are welcome.
+Pull requests are warmly welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/TomerShech/cht/blob/master/LICENSE) file for further reference.
+See the [LICENSE](https://github.com/TomerShech/cor/blob/master/LICENSE) file for further reference.